bennylope/bennylope.github.com/_posts/2015-08-27-git-commit-collaboration.md

 everything that entails (testing, building, deploying) - as easy as possible for the people doing that.

-The goal outlined below simplifies the process by limiting us to one commit that can be cleanly merged into the main project.
+The process outlined below simplifies the merge process (for the maintainer) by limiting us to one commit that can be cleanly merged into the main project.

 ### Assumptions